highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/03.menu/04.mocap-system/docs.md

   * If it’s the hip puck, is your shirt is tucked in and not covering the puck?
 Also make sure your headphone cord isn’t covering the puck.
   * Can the base stations clearly see the tracker?
   * Is the signal from the base station conflicting with another Vive setup nearby?
-  * Are you clear of no eflective surfaces nearby? (ie. picture frames, whiteboards, shiny tables).
+  * Are you clear of reflective surfaces nearby? (ie. picture frames, whiteboards, shiny tables).
   * Is the lighting consistent across the room (minimal outdoor lighting)?
   * Try restarting SteamVR